 - Flat-leaf parsley leaves for topping

-To make the tomato sauce, place the garlic, onion, bell pepper, saffron, thyme, sweet and smoked paprika, tomatoes, salt and pepper in food processor and blend until smooth.
+- To make the tomato sauce, place the garlic, onion, bell pepper, saffron, thyme, sweet and smoked paprika, tomatoes, salt and pepper in a food processor and blend until smooth.
 Set aside.

 - Heat the oil in a large skillet.
 Add the chorizo and cook for 2 minutes.

 - Add the chicken and cook for 3 more minutes or until browned.

 - Add the rice and cook, stirring for 1 minute.